- 28 October 2015

 A former centre of the spice and slave trades, present-day Zanzibar is infused with African, Arab, European and Indian influences.

-In January 1964 members of the African majority overthrew the established minority Arab ruling elite.
+In 1964 members of the African majority overthrew the established minority Arab ruling elite.
 The leftist revolution was swift but bloody; as many as 17,000 people were killed.

 A republic was established and the presidents of Zanzibar and Tanganyika, on the mainland, signed an act of union, forming the United Republic of Tanzania while giving semi-autonomy to Zanzibar.

 Separatist sentiments have been gaining ground on the islands.